cherrywoods/swift-meta-serialization/README.md

 ## Usage
 You can find a example [here](https://github.com/cherrywoods/swift-meta-serialization/blob/master/Examples/BasicUsage.playground/Contents.swift).
 The example presents a verry simple and basic way to use MetaSerialization, that is also the shortest way to use this framework.
 Clone this repository, if you'd like to play around with it.

-- [ ] add more detailed example
+[This repository](https://github.com/cherrywoods/meta-serialization-example) contains a complete example implementation for a self invented useless serialization format.
+You may use this example as a blueprint for most other implementations.

+Finally [swift-msgpack-serialization](https://github.com/cherrywoods/swift-msgpack-serialization) is a real implementation for the [msgpack serialization format](msgpack.org), that deploys further features of MetaSerialization.
 ## Limitation
 MetaSerialization can only do it's work properly, if you do not use the function encode(to: ) of the Encodable protocol directly in your implementation of it.
 Use the encode methods of the (Un)Keyed/SingleValueEncodingContainers instead.
 ## Further documentation
 Please consult the documentation tab in github
 ## Spelling and grammar errors
-The project documentation and sourcecode will contain spelling and grammar errors.
-If they obscure the meaning, please tell me about it.
+The project documentation and sourcecode will contain spelling and grammar mistakes.
+If they obscure the meaning, please open an issue.
 ## What could be done
  - [ ] Include more tests
  - [ ] Check the decoding and encoding code